Escape from Scorpion Island

 Escape from Scorpion Island is a British-Australian children's TV adventure game show in which contestants try to 'escape from an exotic island with a mind of its own' by doing various challenges to improve their chances of escaping.
-Series 1 was made by RDF Television for CBBC and was filmed in Brazil, while series 2 onwards were produced by Foundation/Freehand for CBBC and ABC Television and were filmed in Australia.
+Series 1 was produced by RDF Television for CBBC and was filmed in Brazil, while series 2 onwards were produced by The Foundation/Freehand for CBBC and ABC Television and were filmed in Australia.

-The show has been presented by 3 different sets of presenters; Caroline Flack and Reggie Yates (series 1), JK and Joel (series 2–3) and Myleene Klass and Johny Pitts (series 4–5).
+The show has been presented by 3 different sets of presenters; Caroline Flack and Reggie Yates (series 1), Jason King and Joel Ross (series 2–3) and Myleene Klass and Johny Pitts (series 4–5).
 The show ran for five series across four years before being cancelled in 2011 following the end of BBC's and ABC's partnership.

 Format

 A number of adventurers, aged 11–14 and from the UK and Australia, are brought to a fictional island called 'Scorpion Island', a tropical and exotic island that appears to have a mind of its own.
-Once on the island the adventurers are divided into two teams, usually either 'Team Sting' or 'Team Claw', though series 3 featured a third team called 'Team Venom', and for the first half of series 5 the teams were boys vs girls.
+Once on the island the adventurers are divided into two teams, usually either 'Team Sting' or 'Team Claw', though series 3 featured a third team called 'Team Venom', and for the first half of series 5 the teams were boys versus girls.
 The number of adventures on each team are usually fixed, though a team may lose, gain and swap members as the show goes on, depending on the series.
 The ultimate goal of each series for each team is to escape the island, so along the way the teams compete in various challenges to better their chances of escaping the island.
 Whoever wins the final challenge escapes the island while the losing team(s) are left behind.

 The show has been filmed in a variety of different locations and each series introduces different challenges and storylines.
 The challenges were usually a mix of both mental challenges and main physical challenges, and the challenges are done in either small teams or individually.
 Sometimes a team who is successful in the first challenge gets an advantage in the following challenge, such as a time bonus.
-Examples of the challenges faced throughout are: